-William G. Marshall (standing, third from left) arrived in Lincoln, Nebraska in 1879 to set up one of Lincoln’s earliest shoemaking shops.
-He was born on November 1, 1854 in New York, NY to George B. and Olive (Berg) Marshall.
-He, like both his parents, was born deaf.
-He attended the Illinois School for the Deaf in Jacksonville, Illinois from 1863-1869.
+William G. Marshall (standing, third from left) arrived in Lincoln, Nebraska, in 1879 to set up one of the city’s earliest shoemaking shops.
+He was born in New York City on November 1, 1854, to George B. and Olive (Berg) Marshall.
+Like both his parents, William was born deaf.
+He attended the Illinois School for the Deaf in Jacksonville, Illinois, from 1863 to 1869.
 While living in Union, Iowa, he married Julia Ann McCoy on October 26, 1875.
-Their three daughters Rebecca, Julia Starr, and Maude Diamond were also born deaf like their father and grandparents.
+Their three daughters, Rebecca, Julia Starr, and Maude Diamond, were also born deaf like their father and grandparents.

-William’s father George (possibly the older man seated second from left) joined him in the shoemaking trade in Lincoln by the 1880 U.S. census.
-The Lincoln Journal Star called William an “artist in the profession” and said that there was “no more honorable gentleman in the land deserving of your patronage.”
-Sadly, William died at the young age of 29 on August 4, 1884 of an obstructed bowl.
+William’s father, George (possibly the older man seated second from left), joined him in the shoemaking trade in Lincoln by the time of the1880 US Census.
+The Nebraska State Journal (Lincoln) called William an “artist in the profession” and said there was “no more honorable gentleman in the land deserving of your patronage.”
+Sadly, William died of an obstructed bowel at age 29, on August 4, 1884.

-This photograph was taken shortly after he opened his shoemaking shop in 1879 by early Lincoln photographer Ephraim Clements.
-The photo was likely taken in Clements’ studio on S. 11th Street where a skylight would have provided proper lighting for the photograph.
+This photograph was taken in 1879, shortly after he opened his shoemaking shop, by early Lincoln photographer Ephraim Clements.
+The photo was likely taken in Clements’ studio on S. 11th Street, where a skylight would have provided proper lighting for the photograph.
 Marshall and his worker likely transported the tools of their trade including bundles of leather, a sewing machine, and samples of boots.